CtrlK

 Progressive Disclosure

-The skill provides a comprehensive overview in the main file while clearly pointing to `references/implementation-guide.md` for advanced topics (BYOK, margin management, migration, experimentation) and `references/quick-reference.md` for checklists and benchmarks.
-References are one level deep and clearly signaled.
+The skill provides a comprehensive overview in the main file while clearly pointing to `references/implementation-guide.md` for BYOK, margin management, migration, and other advanced topics, and `references/quick-reference.md` for checklists and benchmarks.
+References are one level deep and clearly signaled with specific topic lists.
 The related skills table provides excellent cross-navigation.

 3 / 3